Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     >**Note:** If you added a client license, the license key is displayed, with a message to check the **Alfresco Client > Configure > License** tab in Microsoft Outlook (do this check after you have installed Alfresco Outlook Client).

+    >**Note:** The server and client licenses are stored in a system folder in Alfresco, and will persist after a restart in containerized environments.
+The folder location is:
+    > `/sys:system/cm:wps_alfresco_mail_integration/cm:license/cm:mail`.

 ## Install Transform Engine

 The Outlook Integration Transform Engine (or T-Engine) enables transformation of MSG and EML files into PDF format when used with the Transform Service.
 The Outlook Integration T-Engine is available both as a Docker image and as a Web Archive (WAR) file.